 2nd & 4th Saturday of every month, 9am – 2pm

-5) TEMPORARY COLLECTION EVENTS:
+3) LA COUNTY TEMPORARY COLLECTION EVENTS:

 Los Angeles County HHW Collection Events

-NOTE FOR BUSINESSES: Burbank Recycle Center’s Drop Zone will accept a small amount of universal waste only from Burbank businesses.
-However, S.A.F.E.
+S.A.F.E.
 Centers only accept residential hazardous waste during normal operating hours.
-Businesses will have to make an appointment to dispose through their C.E.S.Q.G.
-Program (Conditionally Exempt Small Quantity Generator).
+Businesses are not allowed to use the S.A.F.E.
+Centers and will have to make an appointment to dispose through their V.S.Q.G.
+Program (Very Small Quantity Generator).

 TREATED WOOD: While treated wood is considered a hazardous waste, it can only be taken to an approved landfill facility permitted to handle this material, not a HHW collection center.
 Call first to make sure and to determine drop off fees.